 - Ceramic head on ceramic cup

 - Ceramic head on polyethylene cup

-These are known as alternate bearings and have extremely low wear rates.
+These are known as alternate bearings and have very low wear rates.
 In recent years, metal on metal bearings have fallen out of favour and several of these products have been recalled from the market and thus, we do not use such products.
 You can read a technology overview release on metal on metal bearings by the American Academy of Orthopaedic Surgeons.